9: Activity 3-0 - Project Instructions - Investigating Enzyme Kinetics

 - Explain your results and conclusions

-- Answer questions from peers and instructors
+- Answer all questions

-Grading Rubric – Total: 100 points
+Grading Rubric – Total: 60 points

-- All required results are clearly presented using graphs, tables, and labeled figures (Michaelis-Menten plots, Lineweaver-Burk plots, standard curves, kinetics, protein concentration).
+- All results are clearly presented using graphs, tables, and labeled figures (Michaelis-Menten plots, Lineweaver-Burk plots, standard curves, kinetics, protein concentration).

 - Quantitative and/or statistical analysis is present and appropriate.